gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

-  Due to the nature of stubbing process, this mode implies the switch ``--separate-drivers``, i.e. an individual test driver (with the corresponding hierarchy of extending projects) is generated for each test.
+  Due to the nature of stubbing process, this mode implies the switch ``--separate-drivers``, i.e. an individual test driver (with the corresponding hierarchy of extending projects) is generated for each unit under test.

   .. note::